 I suspect that this persistent veneration of the Oscars has to do with watching it and other awards shows — the Emmys and the Grammys, although not the Golden Globes, which I hold in exactly the esteem it deserves as an open-bar dinner party to celebrate/roast Hollywood thrown by 100 of its closest journalists — in a largely unbroken streak since childhood.
 They were a family tradition.
 My sister and I would curl up in our mother's bed with her on such occasions, allowed to stay up until the last envelope was opened if we were able.
 I have no doubt that there were bum hosts and bad production choices and baffling wins back then, too, yet the whole affair was at once above and beneath such criticism, beyond reproach.
 It just was.

 Last night's telecast just was, too, for the most part, but far less ineffable than "What the eff?!?"
-The very fact that I didn't just outright hate the show may be what broke its spell on me.
+The very fact that I didn't outright hate the show may be what broke its spell on me.
 For the opposite of love is famously not hate but indifference.

 Seth MacFarlane's jokes were not all entirely unfunny.
 His delivery, though, like much of the rest of the show, was borderline unprofessional.
 Whether or not you're a fan of his kind of humor in general or his cottage industry of animated sitcoms in particular — and I've seen too little to say I'm pro or con, although it doesn't seem quite up my alley — I think it's fair to assess his duties as emcee last night on their own terms.
-He just was not ready for prime time, live, himself.
+He was not ready for prime time, to me, certainly not live.
 There were barbs that made me laugh, but I still felt that they were too barbed for the venue and he was too obviously prepared with canned replies to the groans as well.
-The Oscars aren't the Golden Globes, and MacFarlane isn't Ricky Gervais or, frankly, even Jimmy Kimmel.
+The Oscars aren't the Golden Globes, and MacFarlane isn't Ricky Gervais or even Jimmy Kimmel.
 For all that the Academy Awards are self-congratulatory, I think that you need the respect of the room to host

 Producers Craig Zadan and Neil Meron were apparently more interested in touting their own work than the grand legacy of movie musicals.
 Old-fashioned dance numbers would have been better served by a nice montage, maybe interwoven with or as a backdrop for live performances on the Oscar stage, rather than further muddling the tone of MacFarlane's too-long opening routine.
 Shatner as Kirk was a fun gimmick, but the show had its cake and ate it too by airing would-be "scrapped" bits in their entirety — and, predictably from all that cake, got bloated.
 (How did we avoid a J.J.
 Abrams swipe from old Bill, by the way?
 MacFarlane: "I... expected you to look more like Chris Pine, Captain."
 Shatner: "That's the movies, son.
 This is the real future.")
-As for the montages we did get, well, James Bond's 50 years on film deserved better, although it's perhaps inevitable to be let down when whispers of a joint appearance by all six official 007s were, however spuriously, in the ether.
+As for the montages we did get, well, James Bond's 50 years on film deserved better, although it's perhaps inevitable to be let down when whispers of a joint appearance by all six official 007s were in the ether.

 Perhaps my favorite commentary on the evening came, unintentionally, during the recap package that aired right after the big show on the local